fxnnxc/fxnnxc.github.io/_main_projects/24_summer_llm_study.md

 THe scope of this study consists of two parts:
 1. **Internal Mechanism** + **Transformer** : technical study on the mechanism.
-2. **LLM Issues** : Issues on LLMs such as jailbreak, reliability, safety, or urgent research.
+2. **LLM Insight** : Insights on LLMs such as jailbreak, reliability, safety, or urgent research.
+You can select a paper describing novel approaches.

 ## Schedule